Adoption of Generative Artificial Intelligence in the German Software Engineering Industry: An Empirical Study: Study Design

 To connect our analysis to concrete findings, we used open coding to map specific qualitative themes directly to our quantitative survey construction.
 Two researchers independently coded all transcripts using open coding.
 After initial coding, researchers met to compare codes and resolve discrepancies through discussion until consensus was reached.
 To connect our analysis to concrete findings, we used open coding to map specific qualitative themes directly to our quantitative survey construction.
 This qualitative grounding allowed us to identify industrial friction points, challenges, and novel workflows, yielding four primary themes: \begin{itemize}[leftmargin=*] \item \textbf{Theme 1: The Shift from Creation to Validation:} Interviewees consistently reported a transition from writing code to reviewing and debugging \glsIfFirst{ai}{ }{-}generated output.
-They described a workflow in which the human developer primarily serves as a reviewer of \glsIfFirst{ai}{ }{-}generated logic rather than its sole author. \item \textbf{Theme 2: Variance in Prompting:} Our interviews revealed a big variance in interaction strategies, particularly the way the interviewees prompt \glspl{llm}.
-Some relied primarily on basic zero-shot queries for code generation and simple ``Search and Replace'' tasks.
-Others described a more complex ``Context Engineering'': They reported pasting file trees and database schemas, or using framework-specific tools, to ground the \gls{ai} and achieve better results.
-This often included deep exploration of the codebase and multi-turn conversations, before instructing the model to generate implementations. \item \textbf{Theme 3: Compliance vs. Agility Dilemma:} We observed distinct adoption patterns diverging by organizational size.
-Participants from larger comapnies reported that strict data sovereignty policies often prohibit the use of public tools like ChatGPT, necessitating the use of company internal tools or self-hosted LLMs.
-Conversely, smaller enterprises expressed concerns about intellectual property leakage but often lacked the infrastructure to support self-hosting or proprietary tool development. \item \textbf{Theme 4: The Junior-Senior Competency Gap:} Several senior engineers expressed concerns over an erosion of fundamentals.
-Fearing that Junior developers relying on \gls{ai} might fail to develop deep problem-solving skills, becoming dependent on tools they cannot validate.
-Furthermore, participants predicted a role shift where engineers evolve into agent architects who orchestrate \gls{ai} agents rather than code syntax. \end{itemize}
+They described a workflow in which the human developer primarily serves as a reviewer of \glsIfFirst{ai}{ }{-}generated logic rather than its sole author. \item \textbf{Theme 2: Variance in Prompting:} Our interviews revealed a big variance in prompting strategies.
+Some relied primarily on basic zero-shot queries, others described a more complex ``Context Engineering'': They reported pasting file trees and database schemas, or using framework-specific tools.
+This often included multi-turn conversations before instructing the model to generate implementations. \item \textbf{Theme 3: Compliance vs. Agility Dilemma:} We observed distinct adoption patterns diverging by organizational size.
+Participants from larger companies reported strict data sovereignty policies that prohibit the use of public \glspl{llm}, necessitating the use of company internal tools.
+Conversely, smaller enterprises are concerned about intellectual property leakage but lack the infrastructure to support self-hosting. \item \textbf{Theme 4: The Junior-Senior Competency Gap:} Several senior engineers expressed concerns over an erosion of fundamentals: Junior developers relying on \gls{ai} might fail to develop deep problem-solving skills, becoming dependent on tools they cannot validate.
+Participants predicted a role shift where engineers evolve into agent architects who orchestrate \gls{ai} agents rather than code syntax. \end{itemize}